huggingface/datasets/docs/source/loading_datasets.rst

 It's also possible to create a dataset from local files.

-Generice loading scripts are provided for:
+Generic loading scripts are provided for:

 - CSV files (with the :obj:`csv` script),
 - JSON files (with the :obj:`json` script),